boom-astro/boom-paper/README.md

 ```sh
 calkit run
 ```

-The pipeline (defined in `calkit.yaml`) will sync the paper with Overleaf before compiling.
-This means the paper can be edited either here or on Overleaf, and figures generated here can be pushed up there so manual uploads are not necessary.

 Note that if none of the benchmarking input data or scripts have changed, the expensive steps will not be rerun.